Space Truckers is a 1996 film by Stuart Gordon starring Dennis Hopper, Stephen Dorff, Debi Mazar and Charles Dance.

-- Killer Robot: The "cyborgs" with Energy Weapons for heads, Blades Below The Shoulder (in sword, claw, and scissor configurations), and Abnormal Limb Rotation Range allowing them to rotate their neck and compress into a disturbing travel form.
+- Killer Robot: The BMW "cyborgs" with Energy Weapons for heads, Blade Below the Shoulder (in sword, claw, and scissor configurations), and Abnormal Limb Rotation Range allowing them to rotate their neck and compress into a disturbing travel form.

-- Mega Corp.: Scrags has enough money and influence to buy out the entire Earth government.
+- Mega-Corp: Saggs has enough money and influence to buy out the entire Earth government.

 - Mega-Maw Maneuver: The pirate spaceship has a giant maw that swallows smaller ships.

 - Microwave Misuse: Canyon takes care of a BMW robot by smashing a microwave on its head and turning it on causing its head to get fried before being pushed into the vacuum of space.